MrSSHH/URL-Shortener/README.md

 # URL Shortener
  URL Shortener Project
+This project is meant to be running on LAN networks

 ## Installation
 Use [pip](https://pip.pypa.io/en/stable/) to install the requirements (use pip inside of folder installation)